base/base/docs/specs/protocol/system-config.md

 Unlike the other values, the `unsafeBlockSigner` only operates on blockchain policy.
 It is not a consensus level parameter.

+## System config contents (version x+interop)

+Version 1 of the system configuration contract defines the following parameters:

+### `dependencyManager` (`address`)

+The Interop Upgrade requires that each standard chain defines its dependency set which is the set of chains they accept inbound messages from.

+The dependency manager is the address of the only entity allowed to add or remove chain IDs from a chain's dependency set.

 ## Writing the system config